(Last updated on: 27/12/2020)

 Many thanks to Nicole from the Cargo department at Virgin Atlantic for her inside knowledge on staff travel travel and happy travels!!!

 Are you looking for a job as Cabin Crew?
-Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my resources for Prospective Cabin Crew now!
+Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my online cabin crew courses now!